 - You qualify for and enroll in the Preferred Rewards for Business program

-As a Business Fundamentals customer, you get access to Small Business Online Banking, an online platform that allows you to access your accounts, pay bills, and set up alerts.
+As a Business Fundamentals customer, you get access to Small Business Online Banking, an online platform that allows you to access your accounts, use online bill pay, and set up alerts.
 You’ll get business and employee debit cards, so you can easily track your spending, and you can open up a business savings account without having to pay an additional monthly fee.